RobTillaart/MCP9808_RT/README.md

 read with getStatus.
 Note that the Hysteresis temperature delta affects the value of these triggers.

-The values set are not validated to keep footprint small.
+The values set are not validated to keep footprint of the library small.

 ### Miscellaneous